api-platform/docs/client-generator/vuejs.md

     # Replace the URL by the entrypoint of your Hydra-enabled API
     # Omit the resource flag to generate files for all resource types exposed by the API

 The code is ready to be executed!
-Register the generated routes and store modules in the `main.js` file, here is an example:
+Register the generated routes and store modules in the `main.js` file.
+Here is an example:

 ```javascript
 import Vue from 'vue'